Last Updated on: September 21, 2023

-I recently watched Queen’s Gambit, and in the fourth episode, there was an exchange between Beth Harmon (protagonist) and Georgi Girev, a brilliant young Russian Chess player, after their match.
+In the fourth episode of the miniseries Queen’s Gambit, there was an exchange between Beth Harmon (protagonist) and Georgi Girev, a brilliant young Russian Chess player, after their match.

-I found the talk very insightful regarding the topic of goal setting and goal achieving.
-The conversation starts with Beth asking a series of questions for the young man.
+The talk was very insightful regarding goal setting and goal achieving.
+The conversation starts with Beth asking a series of questions of the young man.

 Beth: How old are you when you started playing Chess?

 Georgi: Four… I was district champion at seven… I will be world champion one day.

 B: You will be 16 in three years.
 If you win… what will you do next?

 G: I don’t understand.

 B: If you’re world champion at 16, what will you do with the rest of your life?

 Table of Contents